News & Program updates

 JX Fund supports first media projects

-Reporters without Borders (RSF) together with the Rudolf Augstein Foundation and the Schöpflin Foundation launch the JX Fund for journalism in exile, which is intended to help media workers quickly and flexibly, to enable them to continue their work immediately after they have fled war and crisis zones.
+Reporters without Borders (RSF) together with the Rudolf Augstein Foundation and the Schöpflin Foundation launch JX Fund for journalism in exile, which is intended to help media workers quickly and flexibly, to enable them to continue their work immediately after they have fled war and crisis zones.

 Read more